On the origin of the Boltzmann distribution: Introduction

 The map $\Phi_\beta$ that assigns to each probability measure $\mu$ on $\R$ the measure $\Phi_\beta[\mu]$ has two important properties: First, it preserves the measure class of $\mu$, so that $\mu$ and $\Phi_\beta[\mu]$ are mutually absolutely continuous.
 Second, it commutes with convolution:

-In terms of the physics, the first property corresponds to the fact that we cannot find the system at an energy that is not attained at any state, and that any state can be attained.
+In terms of the physics, the first property means that the system can only be found at an energy level that corresponds to an existing state, and conversely, any existing state can be attained.
 The second property involves products of independent systems.
 Suppose that $\mu_1$ and $\mu_2$ describe the distribution of states in two systems.
 Form a new system whose set of states is the product of the two sets of states, and whose energy in each state is the sum of the two corresponding energies; this corresponds to no interaction between the two subsystems.
-Then the convolution $\mu_1 * \mu_2$ describes the new system, and \eqref{eq:commute} follows from the assumption that the joint distribution of states is the product measure of the distributions in the two subsystems.
-That is, there is no correlation between systems that do not interact.
+Then the convolution $\mu_1 * \mu_2$ describes the new system, and \eqref{eq:commute} follows from the assumption that the joint distribution of states is the product measure of the distributions in the two subsystems, or, differently put, the assumption that there is no correlation between systems that do not interact.

+The usual explanation for the Boltzmann distribution is one of maximum entropy~\cite{jaynes1957information}.
+The physics behind this stems from the idea that a system of interest is in contact with the environment---a large ``heat bath''---and that the state of the combined system is distributed uniformly over a fixed-energy surface in phase space.

-The usual explanation for the Boltzmann distribution is one of maximum entropy.
-In this paper, we offer an alternative one: Our main result is that the members of the family $(\Phi_\beta)_{\beta \in \R}$ are the unique maps that are measure-class-preserving and commute with convolution.
+In this paper, we offer an alternative explanation: Our main result is that the members of the family $(\Phi_\beta)_{\beta \in \R}$ are the unique maps that are measure-class-preserving and commute with convolution.
 Note that $\Phi_\beta$ is not well-defined for every probability measure $\mu$ on~$\R$, since normalization is impossible when the tails are too thick.
-We limit ourselves to finitely supported $\mu$, and furthermore to $\mu$ supported on the integers or on the rationals.
+We limit ourselves to finitely supported probability measures, and furthermore to measures with support in either the natural numbers, integers or rationals.

-The map $\Phi_\beta$ is also the tilting map, whose usefulness in the theory of large deviations stems from the fact that it commutes with convolutions.
+The map $\Phi_\beta$ is also the tilting map, whose usefulness in the theory of large deviations stems from the fact that it commutes with convolutions; see, e.g.,~\cite[Lemma 2.6.4]{durrett2019probability}.
 It is thus natural to ask which maps from measures to measures are like tilting, in the sense that they preserve the measure class and commute with convolution.
 In this context, our main result is a negative one, stating that none other exist.